mc2p/mc2p-woocommerce/readme.txt

 = Updating =

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

+= Use =

+To use the plugin you need to register in [MyChoice2Pay](https://www.mychoice2pay.com) and get the credentials of your application.